NEARBY TO CUSCO

-The entire area of Cuzco bears an exceptional wealth of Inca constructions, being the most interesting and accessible those lying north of city.
-Here stands the massive-fortress of Sacsayhuaman, only 4 Km. from downtown Cuzco.
-Made of large boulders, including one weighing 125 tons, arranged in a zig-zag shape in three platforms which presently serves as the great scenario for the legendary Inti Raymi Festival.
-(Festival of the Sun) held every year on June 24.
+The entire area near Cusco bears an exceptional wealth of Inca constructions, those lying north of city being the most interesting and accessible.
+Here stands the massive-fortress of Sacsayhuaman, only 4 Km. from downtown Cusco.
+Made of large carved stone blocks, including one weighing 125 tons, arranged in a zig-zag shape in three platforms which presently serves as the site for the legendary Inti Raymi Festival, (Festival of the Sun) held every year on June 24.

 Following the road leading to the northeast you arrive to Quenco (zig-zag) another great example of skillful Inca masonry work consisting of a large limestone slab covered with carvings, thought to have been used for ritual sacrifices.
 A mysterious cave with large niches, and an amphitheater facing north with 19 niches are part of the complex.

-Start at Pisac, just 30 Km. from Cuzco.
-A typical Andean town which on Sundays is filled with locals in their colorful traditional costumes, trading goods after a traditional mass and procession.
-This market is also open on Tuesdays and Thursdays.
-On the hilltop is located an archeological complex, a strategic Inka stronghold with fine stone work and superb views of agricultural terraces and the valley.
+Just 30 Km. from Cuzco.
+A typical Andean town with a market filled with locals in their colorful traditional costumes.
+This market used to be open only on Sundays, Tuesdays and Thursdays, but is now a daily event.
+On the hilltop is located an Inca archeological complex, a strategic stronghold with fine stone work and superb views of surronding agricultural terraces on the hillsides above the valley.

 48 Km. from Cuzco, a very picturesque village with some fine Inca masonry in one of the squares.
 Behind the village to the north you will find the finest surviving Inca agricultural system in the Cusco region which is still in use.

 78 Km. from Cuzco, is an attractive town that lies in the center of the valley and can be used as a base to explore the Sacred Valley.